 Promote our mission and vision through collaborative relationships and partnerships.

-- Develop partnerships with organizations that commit to anti-racism and anti-bias that promote equality and justice.
+- Develop partnerships with organizations that commit to anti-racism and anti-bias that promote equity and justice.

 - Use the partnership model with The Berry Center to inspire further initiatives with other organizations.